 The past decade has seen the band settling into a middle-aged groove that combines their seemingly inexhaustible energy with the wisdom and experimentation of age.
 Even Frusciante’s second departure, in 2009, hasn’t slowed them down.
 More than 30 years after they formed, the Chili Peppers sit alongside the Beach Boys, The Doors, the Eagles, Van Halen and Guns N’ Roses in the pantheon of classic LA bands.

-Red Hot Chili Peppers’ classic albums
+Essential - Red Hot Chili Peppers’ classic albums

 On their first three albums, the Chili Peppers staked out their territory as LA’s foremost party animals.
 This, their fourth, marked the point where they started to grow up – and step up.